adamsome/vscode-theme-gruvbox-minor/README.md

 ### Font

-The font used in the above preview is [Fantasque Sans Mono](https://github.com/belluzj/fantasque-sans).
+The font used in the above preview is [Lilex](https://github.com/mishamyrt/Lilex).

 ### Bracket Pair Colorizer